 Also, the custom storage features the Xbox Velocity Architecture that provides more than 40x the I/O bandwidth of an Xbox One resulting in faster loading times, reliable frame rates and Quick Resume for multiple titles.

-Here are all the tech specs for the Xbox Series S:
+Here are all the hardware specs for the Xbox Series S:

 |Dimessions||275mm (10.8in) tall and 151mm (5.95in) in depth and width|